intel/neural-compressor/examples/pytorch/fx/object_detection/ssd_resnet34/ptq/README.md

 # Run

-### 1. Enable ssd_resnet34 example with the auto dynamic quantization strategy of LPOT.
+### 1. Enable ssd_resnet34 example with the auto dynamic quantization strategy of Neural Compressor.

   The changes made are as follows:
   1. add conf.yaml: